bpaquet/log4node/Readme.markdown

 This module is designed to be used with Node Cluster in production:
 * one log file for all workers
-* compatible with logrotate : an HUP signal reopen the log file
+* compatible with logrotate : an USR2 signal reopen the log file

 Version 0.0.1 is compatible with node 0.6.x, and has been tested with node 0.6.19.